ansible/ansible/docsite/rst/playbooks_strategies.rst

-Strategies
+Setrategies
 ===========

 In 2.0 we added a new way to control play execution, ``strategy``, by default plays will still run as they used to, with what we call the ``linear`` strategy.
-All hosts will run each task befor any host starts the next task, using the number of forks (default 5) to paralelize.
+All hosts will run each task befor any host starts the next task, using the number of forks (default 5) to parallelize.

 The ``serial`` directive can 'batch' this behaviour to a subset of the hosts, which then run to completion of the play before the next 'batch' starts.